 You will have received a confirmation email from the address firstname.lastname@example.org

-Please read this email closely before continuing the registration process.
+Please read this confirmation email closely before continuing the registration process.

-You may already have a Reading Agency account, from one of our other programmes such as World Book Night or Reading Groups for Everyone.
+You may already have a Reading Agency profile from one of our other programmes, such as World Book Night or Reading Groups for Everyone.
 If you do, have these log in details handy to complete the rest of the process.

-If you do not already have a Reading Agency account, you can sign up for one here.
+If you do not already have a Reading Agency profile, you can sign up for one here.

 Please ensure you enter your own date of birth when creating your own profile.
-If you sign up as a child (under 16), you won’t be able to continue with the confirmation process.
+If you sign up as a child (under the age of 16), you won’t be able to continue with the confirmation process.

-You should now have your own set of Reading Agency account details.
+You should now have your own set of Reading Agency profile details.

 Do not enter your child’s Username and Password, as you will not be able to proceed.

-When you sign in, you will land on a page titled ‘Your child’s account’.
+When you sign in, you will land on a page called ‘Your child’s account’.

-Complete the fields on this page, and tick the relevant box(es) to confirm you give your consent for your child to have a profile.
+Complete the boxes on this page to confirm you give your consent for your child to have a profile.

 After submitting your consent, you will see a Thank you message.

-Your child’s Summer Reading Challenge account is now set up and ready to use.
+Your child’s Summer Reading Challenge profile is now set up and ready to use.